 - CT, MRI, Thyroid, and Ultrasound Scans are conducted to detect the presence of a tumour or the swelling of the gland.

 - Bone density test is done to calculate the mineral density in a bone by X-ray absorptiometry.

 - A urine test is done to check the functioning of kidneys.

 There are few treatments available for this syndrome.
-Few anti thyroid and radioactive iodine medication are taken to control the overproduction of parathyroid hormone.
+Few antithyroid and radioactive iodine medication is taken to control the overproduction of parathyroid hormone.
 In extreme cases, surgery is performed to remove the thyroid gland.
-Before treating a patient with hyperparathyroidism, it is more important to check the age of a patient, type and causes of this syndrome, and functioning of thyroid gland.
+Before treating a patient with hyperparathyroidism, it is more important to check the age of a patient, type and causes of this syndrome, and functioning of the gland.